 To comply with these PRC regulations, we operate our platform through Weimeng.
-Weimeng is currently owned by four individuals, Z. Cao, W. Zheng, Y. Liu, and W. Wang, all of whom are PRC citizens.
-Weimeng holds an Internet Content Provision License and a Bulletin Board Service Permit.
+Weimeng is currently owned by four nonexecutive PRC employees of our company or SINA, Y. Liu, W. Wang, W. Zheng and Z. Cao, and a third-party minority stake holder, WangTouTongDa (Beijing) Technology Co., Ltd. Weimeng holds an Internet Content Provision License and a Bulletin Board Service Permit.
 Weimeng owns the domain names related to its operations and our platform (weibo.com, weibo.cn, and weibo.com.cn), while the trademarks relating to our operations are held by Weibo Technology and SINA's subsidiaries.
 Due to the fact that trademarks owned by SINA's subsidiaries contain SINA's Chinese name or logo, such trademarks cannot be transferred to us.
 However, each of SINA's subsidiaries has granted an exclusive license to Weimeng for its use of such trademarks.
 If the relevant PRC government authorities determine in the future that the current ownership of our trademarks do not comply with the relevant regulations and the trademarks relating to our operations must be held by Weimeng, we may need to transfer these trademarks to Weimeng, which could severely disrupt our business.